Robot Videos

 Conversational AI and knowledge graphs (2022, 4 minutes)

-This video shows the first demo of CityTalk on a Furhat social robot.
+The first demo of CityTalk on a Furhat social robot.
 Using Rasa conversational AI, the Virtual Furhat robot answers queries about restaurants and hotels in Tokyo Waterfront by accessing knowledge graphs in an external Neo4j graph database.
-The video was shown at the International Conference on Human-Robot Interaction, Sapporo, Japan, 2022.
+The video was shown at International Conference on Human-Robot Interaction (HRI 2022), Sapporo, Japan, 2022.

 ERICA and WikiTalk (2019, 8 minutes)

-This video shows the first demo of ERICA and WikiTalk in the ERATO Ishiguro Symbiotic Human-Robot Interaction program.
-Researchers at Kyoto University led by Professor Tatsuya Kawahara are developing ERICA's spoken dialogue capabilities.
+A demo of ERICA and WikiTalk in the ERATO Ishiguro Symbiotic Human-Robot Interaction project at Kyoto University.
 In the video ERICA talks about ancient Greek, robots, artificial intelligence, intelligence in medieval philosophy, and androids.
-The video was shown at the International Joint Conference on Artificial Intelligence, Macau, 2019.
+The demo was shown at International Joint Conference on Artificial Intelligence (IJCAI 2019), Macau, China, 2019.

 CityTalk and Tokyo 2020 (2018, 10 minutes)

-This video shows a robot giving information about hotels and restaurants in the Tokyo Waterfront area near the Tokyo 2020 Olympics.
-The robot gives information about three hotels in different price ranges.
-When asked about restaurants, the robot switches domains and gives information about several restaurants in different price ranges and serving different types of food.
-The video was shown at the International Joint Conference on Artificial Intelligence, Stockholm, 2018.
+A robot gives information about hotels and restaurants in the Tokyo Waterfront area near the Tokyo 2020 Olympics.
+The robot tells about three hotels in different price ranges.
+When asked about restaurants, the robot switches domains and talks about several restaurants in different price ranges and serving different types of food.
+The video was shown at International Joint Conference on Artificial Intelligence (IJCAI 2018), Stockholm, Sweden, 2018.

 English and Japanese WikiTalk (2015, 14 minutes)

-This video shows WikiTalk's multilingual capabilities.
-The robot speaks English with an English speaker and Japanese with a Japanese speaker, and talks about Shakespeare and other topics using both English and Japanese Wikipedias.
-The robot switches to Japanese when the Japanese speaker says "Nihongo" and back to English when the English speaker says "English".
-The video was shown at the SIGDIAL Conference on Discourse and Dialogue, Prague, 2015.
+A demo of WikiTalk's multilingual capabilities.
+The robot speaks English with an English speaker and Japanese with a Japanese speaker.
+It talks about Shakespeare and other topics using both English and Japanese Wikipedias, switching to Japanese when the Japanese speaker says Nihongo and back to English when the English speaker says English.
+The video was shown at SIGDIAL Conference on Discourse and Dialogue (SIGDIAL 2015), Prague, 2015.

 Finnish WikiTalk (2015, 12 minutes)

-This video shows Finnish WikiTalk in a domestic setting.
+A demo of Finnish WikiTalk in a domestic setting.
 The robot can speak English and Finnish, and talks in Finnish about a wide range of topics using Finnish Wikipedia.
-As well as making smooth topic shifts to related topics, the robot switches to a completely unrelated topic (a so-called "awkward topic shift") when the user spells the first part of the name of the unrelated topic.
+As well as making smooth topic shifts to related topics, the robot switches to a completely unrelated topic (a so-called awkward topic shift) when the user spells the first part of the name of the unrelated topic.

 Furhat and WikiTalk first demo (2021, 13 minutes)